GaymerSocial/About.Gaymer.Social/coc.md

 ---
 # Code of Conduct

-This document lays out the ground rules for participating in the gaymer.social community.
+This document lays out the ground rules for participating in the Gaymer.Social community.
 It is intended to protect all members of our community from harassment and to ensure that our community is as welcoming and inclusive as possible.
-This is a working document, so the [gaymer.social team](/team) may amend this CoC to better meet these goals in the future.
+This is a working document, so the [Gaymer.Social Team](/team) may amend this CoC to better meet these goals in the future.

-The following guidelines are not a legal document, and final interpretation is up to the administration of gaymer.social; they are here to provide you with an insight into our content moderation policies:
+The following guidelines are not a legal document, and final interpretation is up to the administration of Gaymer.Social; they are here to provide you with an insight into our content moderation policies:

 1. The following types of content will be removed from the public timeline:
     1. Excessive advertising